-Mauricio Salazar is an associate in the Los Angeles office and specializes in municipal finance law in addition to general municipal law and various other transactional matters.
+Mauricio Salazar is an associate in the Los Angeles office and serves as the Assistant City Attorney for Lawndale.
+Mr. Salazar regularly provides advice to city councils, planning commissions, and city staff in a wide variety of practice areas including land use, zoning, contracts, public works, and elections.
+In addition to his general municipal law practice, Mr. Salazar also specializes in public finance law.
 Mr. Salazar has participated in bond financings, primarily serving as bond counsel, for public agencies such as cities, community facilities districts, successor agencies to redevelopment agencies, joint powers agencies and water districts.
 His practice focuses on local government financing, including general obligation bonds, municipal lease financing, Mello-Roos special tax bonds, revenue bonds, and refinancing.
-Mr. Salazar has experience in advising clients on complex issues arising from public finance transactions, as well as on the formation of community facilities districts, election procedures, federal and state tax issues, and contract negotiation.
+Mr. Salazar has experience in advising clients on complex issues arising from public finance transactions, as well as on the formation of community facilities districts, election procedures, federal and state tax issues, and contract negotiation

 In his public finance practice, Mr. Salazar has represented local governments in financing community facilities, public facilities, including a city library, and water facilities.
 Mr. Salazar has structured, negotiated and drafted a variety of bond and security documents, including leases, trust indentures, fiscal agent agreements, and escrow agreements.